Language Requirement: None

 Program Overview

-Spend four weeks in Sāmoa exploring the impacts of climate change on the people, environment, and culture of Sāmoa and other Pacific nations.
-This program combines western, Indigenous, and Samoan perspectives to provide a holistic understanding of Indigeneity, climate science, policy, social justice and community resilience.
-Through immersive coursework, collaboration with local communities, and guided excursions, students will engage directly with Indigenous leaders, policy-makers, activists and artists, contributing to projects that support Samoan communities in adapting to and mitigating climate threats.
+Spend four weeks in Sāmoa exploring the impacts of shifting environments and climate change on the people, environment, and culture of Sāmoa and other Pacific nations.
+This program explores issues such as biodiversity loss, rising seas levels, increasing climate disaster and various environmental justice efforts at community and national levels in response.
+Indigenous environmental justice efforts in Sāmoa provide a holistic understanding of how community resilience, science, creativity and Indigenous sovereignty works together.
+Through immersive coursework, collaboration with local communities, and guided excursions, students will engage directly with Samoan scholars, Indigenous leaders, policy-makers, activists and artists, contributing to projects that support Samoan communities in their environmental justice efforts.

 Program Highlights: